rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-files-product-concepts/tools.rst

   <http://cyberduck.ch/>`__ and get started at
   :kc-article:`Configuring Rackspace Cloud Files with Cyberduck <configuring-rackspace-files-with-cyberduck>`.
 * **Django-Cloudfiles** is an extension to the management system of the website framework, Django.
-Django-Cloudfiles let you synchronize the static content delivery of your Django-powered website to your Cloud Files account.
+Django-Cloudfiles enables you to synchronize the static content delivery of your Django-powered website to your Cloud Files account.
 You can find Django-Cloudfiles at `GitHub <http://github.com/rossdakin/django-cloudfiles/>`__.
 * **Media Manager** is a plug-in that will mirror your